 You can take the following actions to make sure your store's online content stays secure:

 - Host all of your online store's content on Shopify or a server that publishes over HTTPS (learn about uploading files to your Shopify admin).

 - Host your video content on a service that publishes over HTTPS.

-- if you're using webfonts, make sure they're published over HTTPS from their source.
+- When using webfonts, make sure they're published over HTTPS from their source.